When it comes to the best carry on backpack, there are a few things you need to know…

 - Most packing space of any carry on travel backpack

 - Incredibly durable

-- An organizational masterpiece
+- An organisational masterpiece

 - Dedicated laptop compartment is well protected and easily accessible